mmanela/PsAzureDevOps/readme.md

 iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))
 ```

-Install PsVsts
+Install PsAzureDevOps
 ```
-choco install PsVsts
+choco install PsAzureDevOps
 ```

 Once installed all the cmdlets should be auto-loaded and ready to use.
 If not just run
 ```
-Import-Module PsVsts
+Import-Module PsAzureDevOps
 ```

 Usage
 -----

-PsVsts contains several cmdlets to automate some common operations.
+PsAzureDevOps contains several cmdlets to automate some common operations.
 You can see details of each one through normal PowerShell docs.

 - **Get-MyWorkItems**